Top 10 highest control towers (ATC) in the world

 The highest control towers

 Air traffic controllers have to make the best decisions under extreme conditions and depending on many factors: equipment configuration, weather, air traffic volume, depending on what happens on the ground and in the air.

-On the air traffic controllers we always find them at their offices at the highest point of an airport - the control tower (ATC).
-Depending on the size of the airport and its configuration, the air traffic control tower may have different dimensions.
+We always find air traffic controllers at their offices located at the highest point of an airport - the control tower (ATC).
+Depending on the size of the airport and its configuration, the air traffic control tower can have different sizes.

 1. Suvarnabhumi International Airport, Thailand

 Suvarnabhumi International Airport, Thailand, also recognized as the New Bangkok International Airport has the highest control tower in the world.
 It measures 132.2 meters (434ft).
 From here approximately 75 of flights per hour are run on the two runways of the airport: 01R / 19L by 4 260 meters and 01L / 19R by 3 810 meters.